1960 to 1970: Growth Continues

 In the 1960's the Foreign Language in Elementary Schools (FLES) programs were very popular and enjoyed public and government support.
 Some classes were taught by foreign language teachers on television with the classroom teacher following up with extra activities and reinforcement.

-There was considerable special education expansion that took place in the latter part of the decade.
-This service provided for exceptional children who range from severely disabled to the gifted.
-Supported by state and federal funds, the classes included children who were handicapped physically, mentally, emotionally, or visually, or children who had speech, hearing or learning disabilities.
-In some cases there were children who required instruction but were unable to attend school.
+There was considerable special education expansion in the latter part of the decade.
+This service supported exceptional children who ranged from severely disabled to the gifted.
+Supported by state and federal funds, the classes included children who were handicapped physically, mentally, emotionally, or visually, or children who had speech, hearing, or learning disabilities.
+In some cases, there were children who required instruction but were unable to attend school.

-The emphasis on improved instruction was also reinvigorated 70's kid at selectric typwriterin secondary education in the academic arena and also in fine arts, health and physical education, and adult education.
+The emphasis on improved instruction was also reinvigorated in secondary education in the academic arena and also in fine arts, health and physical education, and adult education.
 Developed during this time was secondary accreditation.
 Schools started to use the State Board "Standards for Accrediting Secondary Schools in Virginia".
-This set instructions and report forms to help provide educational opportunities to meet the needs and interests of all students.
+These instructions and report forms helped provide educational opportunities to meet the needs and interests of all students.

 Instructional Improvement into the 1970's

 Dr. S. John Davis became superintendent in 1970 and he established the first Standards of Quality (SOQ), which were later adopted by the entire state.
-Educational standards were placed and accompanied with testing programs as accountability measures.
-With these new standards teacher implemented the following practices:
+Educational standards were established along with testing programs to act as accountability measures.
+With these new standards, teachers implemented the following practices:

 Parents were now included in planning for changes in instructional organization and practices.
-Diverse programs were available on an optional basis and parents of elementary students had choices of foreign language partial immersion programs, and Success by Eight was used in some schools for special counseling of students.
+Diverse programs were available on an optional basis, and parents of elementary students had choices of foreign language partial immersion programs and Success by Eight was used in some schools for special counseling of students.
 Advanced Placement continued to be available to high school students.
-Some schools adopted the block scheduling approach which involved the use of time, space, and staff in new ways to reduce class size and facilitate learning.
+Some schools adopted a block scheduling approach which involved the use of time, space, and staff in new ways to reduce class size and facilitate learning.